denten-books/plain-text/40-screen.md

-To compensate for motion blur, LCD manufacturers introduced a technology called Motion-Compensated Frame Interpolation (MCFI), by which the television itself inserts artificially computed frames in between the original stock footage.
+To compensate for motion blur, LCD manufacturers introduced a technology called Motion-Compensated Frame Interpolation (MCFI), by which the television itself inserts artificially computed frames in between the images on original stock footage.
 The algorithm averages the moving object between two frames, creates an approximation of its position, and injects the computed frame into the action.
 The extra frames should, in theory, make the motion appear more natural, filling in the missing gaps that confuse the brain.
 Unfortunately for the viewer, the effectively higher sample rates carry a major unintended side effect.
 Most viewers associate sampling rates of 40Hz and above with daytime